ray-project/ray/doc/source/installation.rst

 `Node.js`_ and build the dashboard before installing Ray.
 The relevant build steps are included in the installation instructions above.

+(Note that the dashboard may not yet work on Windows.)

 .. _`Node.js`: https://nodejs.org/

 The dashboard requires a few additional Python packages, which can be installed